Discover Hue Cuisine: A Royal Journey Through Vietnam’s Ancient Flavors

 3. Banh Khoai – Hue-Style Crispy Pancake

-4. Banh Canh Nam Pho – Crab and Tapioca Noodle Soup
+4. Banh Canh Nam Pho – Crab & Tapioca Noodle Soup

 5. Banh Ep – Grilled Rice Cake